 - For the second test, a payment was made from eclair to yalls.org, an article micropayment site on lnd, routed through c-lightning.
 This highlights another anticipated use case for Lightning: the ability to send instant, small-value payments.

 “We’d like to thank the members of the community who have pitched in so far to help in the collaborative effort to test and build Lightning.
 Each team is working diligently toward mainnet beta releases for their implementations with a focus on stability and security.
 As we move towards a final 1.0 version of the specification, we invite the broader community to provide peer review and feedback.
 We look forward to continuing working together to build the future of Layer 2 scalability technology!”

-The three teams also developed their own Lightning implementations with a focus on cross-compatibility.
+The three teams have each developed their own Lightning implementations with a focus on cross-compatibility.
 Interoperability enables a single Lightning Network where payments are seamlessly routed without being isolated or incompatible.
-The team reports to have developed a comprehensive set of integration tests, and all tests are passing.
+The team’s report developing a comprehensive set of integration tests, with all tests currently successful.